jbaraga/BasicGames/Play/GameNotes.md

 #### [Calendar](Calendar.swift)

 - Modification to allow user input of year
-- Incorporates algorithm from weekday to get first day of year, as suggested in program intro
+- Incorporates algorithm from weekday to get first day of year, as suggested in program description

 #### [Change](Change.swift)